UniversalDependencies/docs/_he/index.md

 * [VerbForm](): marks a verb if it is either in infinitive form (inf) or participle (part).
 * [VerbType]()=Mod is given to modal auxiliaries ([AUX]()) and VerbType=Cop is given to copular auxiliaries.
 * [Voice](): can be either for active (act), passive (pass) or unaccusative (mid) verb forms.
+* HebSource: This feature can mark any category and accepts the values ConvUncertainHead or ConvUncertainLabel to indicate that the head or label information for this token, respectively, is based on unreliable information detected in the automatic conversion process.
+In UD v2.8, this attribute is moved from FEATS to MISC.

 ## Syntax